SalvadorBanuelos424/MyTeamOOP/README.md

   Clone git repository, type in terminal "npm i" to install node-modules

   ## Usage
-  After installation in terminal type "node index.js" to begin, answer the questions with information regarding your APP.
+  After installation in terminal type "node app.js" to begin, answer the questions with information regarding your TEAM.

   ## License
     This program is licensed by MIT.